OsamaSon – “Psykotic” review

 An average reflection of Cardi’s success after her full-length debut can be the best said regarding “Money” while “Please Me” featuring Bruno Mars mutates contemporary R&B, pop rap, synth-funk & trap for a 2019 Valentine’s Day celebration.
 The superior “Press” takes shots at the media coverage around that time over a KeY Wane beat while “Bongos” featuring Megan Thee Stallion collides pop rap, dembow, zess & funk brasileiro for an underwhelming “W.A.P.
 (Wet Ass Pussy)” spiritual successor.

 “Like What” heavily samples “She’s a Bitch” by Missy Elliott talking about being classy & intolerable at the same time while OG Parker’s dirty south-inspired instrumental on “Enough (Miami)” sticks out to me tackling themes of self-assured resilience.
-After the “Dear Bardi Gang” spoken word bit, the final bonus track “Hot Shit” featuring Ye or the Nazi formerly known as Kanye West & Lil Durk serves up something masculine for their blocks over a no melody Tay Keith beat.
+After the “Dear Bardi Gang” spoken word bit, the final bonus track “Hot Shit” featuring Ye formerly known as Kanye West & Lil Durk serves up something masculine for their blocks over a no melody Tay Keith beat.

 Only 24 hours prior to Stephanie Vaquer defeating イヨ・スカイ to become the new Women’s World Champion at WWE’s inaugural main roster pay-per-view on The Walt Disney Company subsidiary ESPN Wrestlepalooza V or former AEW tbs Champion Kris Statlander becoming the new AEW Women’s World Champion at All Out VII & former AEW World Tag Team Champions Jurassic Express reuniting, the seemingly mythical follow-up to Invasion of Privacy has arrived & I actually enjoyed it more than I thought I would although I’m left on the fence with it.
 A little too long, but the production has improved slightly & I don’t mind Cardi B’s own performances all that much outside of a few cringey lines.